soravits/cell-society/DESIGN.md

 ###Introduction
 The purpose of the program to be written is to animate specific 2D Cellular Autonoma simulations according to a set of rules specified by the user.
 The primary design goals of the project include optimally encapsulating data, implementing inheritance hierarchies in order to make use of polymorphism, and structuring code in such a way that simulations can easily be added with pre-defined behaviors.
 The implementation details of each specific simulation will be closed to the other classes, and similarly, the way cell behaviors are defined will be hidden from simulation classes.
 In a hierarchical style, higher-level classes will have access to and control over lower-level classes through public methods defined in the latter.
 ###Overview
-We intend to create one large main class that, from the input, initiates a different class corresponding to the simulation that the input requests.
-From this simulation class, we initiate the grid as well as instantiate the proper kind of cells from the main Cell superclass.
+We intend to create one large main class that instantiates an instance of a controller class.
+This class facilitates the different simulations according to the user's input.
+From the simulation classes, we initiate the grid as well as instantiate the proper kind of cells inheriting the main Cell superclass.
 For each of their simulations, the front-end includes a screen as well as many buttons that will toggle different options and restrictions for the simulation.
 From the back-end, the program will take in the user XML input as well as different numbers/parameters inputted from the front-end display and create a function that changes the cells.
 Finally, the UI gets updated to reflect the changes that were processed in the back end.

 **Overall:**
 1. Create a main class that takes in XML data or somehow determines which simulation to start -> starts that simulation